mncrowe/QGDipoles.jl/paper/paper.md

 While there has been much recent work on solvers for

+Muraki Snyder method, code? for QSG

+lambdipole function from GeophysicalFlows

+My MATLAB code for LQG

-Not much, my Matlab script, basic function from GeophysicalFlows.jl for LCD Good recent Julia codes for QG simulations and PE simulations (GF and Oceananigans) This package consistent with GF
+Good recent Julia codes for QG simulations and PE simulations (GF and Oceananigans) This package consistent with GF